 Bleeding disorder: Garlic, especially fresh garlic, might increase the risk of bleeding.

 Stomach or digestion problems: Garlic can irritate the gastrointestinal (GI) tract.
 Use with caution if you have stomach or digestion problems.

 Low blood pressure: Garlic can lower blood pressure.
 In theory, taking garlic might make blood pressure become too low in people with low blood pressure.

-Surgery: Garlic might prolong bleeding.
+Surgery: Garlic might prolong bleeding and interfere with blood pressure.
 Stop taking garlic at least two weeks before a scheduled surgery.